openmc-dev/openmc/_sources/usersguide/processing.txt

 =================================

-This section is intended to explain in detail the recommended procedures for carrying out common tasks with OpenMC.
+This section is intended to explain in detail the recommended procedures for carrying out common post-processing tasks with OpenMC.
 While several utilities of varying complexity are provided to help automate the process, in many cases it will be extremely beneficial to do some coding in Python to quickly obtain results.
 In these cases, and for many of the provided utilities, it is necessary for your Python installation to contain:

 * [1]_ `Numpy <http://www.numpy.org/>`_
 * [1]_ `Scipy <http://www.scipy.org/>`_